 Object Description Wireless On/Off Click this button to switch the Wireless Radio On or Off.
 AP MAC Address Display the AP MAC Address of wireless interface.
 Packet Aggregate In a packet-based communications network, packet aggregation is the process of joining multiple packets together into a single transmission unit, in order to reduce the overhead associated with each transmission. • WMM WMM function can guarantee the packets with high-priority messages being transmitted preferentially.
 It is strongly recommended enabled.
-TX Power The range of TX power is "3~27dBm".
-In case of shortening the distance and the coverage of the wireless network, input a smaller value to reduce the radio transmission power.
-For example, input

-9 to apply 33% Tx power.
 Beacon Interval The beacons are the packets sent by the Device to synchronize a wireless network.
 Beacon Interval value determines the time interval of the beacons.
 You can specify a value between 20-1000 milliseconds.
-The default value is 100 . • DTIM This value determines the interval of the Delivery Traffic Indication Message (DTIM).
+The default value is 100. • DTIM This value determines the interval of the Delivery Traffic Indication Message (DTIM).
 You can specify the value between 1-255 Beacon Intervals.
-The default value is 1 , which indicates the DTIM Interval is the same as Beacon Interval. • RTS/CTS The RTS/CTS mechanism is widely used in wireless networks in order to avoid packet collisions and, thus, achieve high throughput. • Fragmentation Threshold This value is the maximum size determining whether packets will be fragmented.
+The default value is 1 , which indicates the DTIM Interval is the same as Beacon Interval. • RTS/CTS The RTS/CTS mechanism is widely used in wireless networks in order to avoid packet collisions and, thus, achieve high throughput.
+Fragmentation Threshold This value is the maximum size determining whether packets will be fragmented.
 Setting the Fragmentation Threshold too low may result in poor network performance since excessive packets.
 2346 is the default setting and is recommended.
 Station Control (SSID I) Fill out the Station Control value of SSID I. Station Control (SSID II) Fill out the Station Control value of SSID II.
 Wireless Isolate Isolate all connected wireless stations so that wireless stations cannot access each other through WLAN.
-This function will be disabled if WDS/Bridge is enabled. • Thresholds, dbm Set the AP to the external LED lights and wireless signal strength received correspondence, when the AP receives the wireless signal, according to the wireless signal strength, the corresponding LED will be lit.
+This function will be disabled if WDS/Bridge is enabled.
+Thresholds, dbm Set the AP to the external LED lights and wireless signal streng received correspondence, when the AP receives the wireless signal, according to the wireless signal strength, to corresponding LED will be lit.